Jeff Steiner's Americans in France.

 De Gaulle's grave is in the village church cemetery not far from his home.
 It is simple but large and often has flowers on it, sometimes those of the French President.

-There is also a memorial just outside town that includes a Croix de Lorraine (Lorraine Cross), photo gallery one of de Gaulle's cars.
+There is also a memorial just outside town that includes a Croix de Lorraine (Lorraine Cross), photo gallery of de Gaulle's cars.
 The memorial is best reached using the N19.

-Sign-up for the FREE Americans in France newsletter.
+Sign-up for the FREE Americans in France newsletter!

 HomeBack